dvcorreia/engenius-ua-latex-template/README.md

 + __depofsvdcolor__ - Suspension and vehicle dynamics Department
 + __depofchassiscolor__ - Chassis develpment Department

+Out preference is identifying with the name of your department, the second option.

 __Versions__ are important since they can evaluate the progress of the work.
 A version is composed by 3 integers, `version N1.N2.N3`. `N1` increases when a complete modification of the previous work is implemented, `N2` increases when are made big changes in the current work, `N3` increases when small changes like updates are done or added.

 ### Writing sugestions